otouxama/k_syntax_/README.md

 # k_syntax_
-A mock-up of a made-up programming language inside of C using #define preprocessor directives.
+A mini macro library in C.
 It's called 'K'.
-its actually just a macro library, dont expect much from it. why this README is so short?
+its actually very simple, dont expect much from it. why this README is so short?

 make sure u compile it like